kurtosis-tech/kurtosis/docs/docs/quickstart.md

         ]
     ),
 ```
-**Here, we saw one of Kurtosis' most loved features: the ability to modularize and share our distributed application logic using only a Github repository.** We won't dive into all the usecases now, but [the examples here][awesome-kurtosis-repo] can serve as a good source of inspiration.
+**Here, you saw one of Kurtosis' most loved features: the ability to modularize and share your distributed application logic using only a Github repository.** We won't dive into all the usecases now, but [the examples here][awesome-kurtosis-repo] can serve as a good source of inspiration.

 Add an API
 ----------
 Databases don't come alone, however.
 In this section we'll add a [PostgREST API][postgrest] in front of the database and see how Kurtosis handles inter-service dependencies.

-Replace the contents of our `main.star` with this:
+Replace the contents of your `main.star` with this:

 ```python
 data_package_module = import_module("github.com/kurtosis-tech/awesome-kurtosis/data-package/main.star")